plops/cl-cpp-generator2/example/163_value_based_oop/README.md

 respectively.

-source02 has interface and implementation that are hidden by pimple in source01 these are called concept and model, respectively (which apparently is the naming convention in programming pattern literature)
+source02 has interface and implementation that are hidden by pimpl in source01 these are called concept and model, respectively (which apparently is the naming convention in programming pattern literature)

 # References